Vitor-W-Espindola/Feather-s-Fight-with-Django/README.md

 ## Admin Dashboard, Publications and Requests
-The Admin Dashboard allows an admin to visualize all current requests and if they are going to the home page, or come back to an author's dashboard.
+The Admin Dashboard allows an admin to visualize all current requests and if they are going to the home page, or coming back to an author's dashboard.

-- If the admin **approves** it, then this article will **show up at the home page** and **at author's dashboard as a publication**.
+- If the admin **approves** it, then the article will **show up at the home page** and **at author's dashboard as a released article**.
-- If the admin **declines** it, this article will **return to author's dashboard as a save**.
+- If the admin **declines** it, then the article will **return to author's dashboard as a save**.

 This dashboard also shows all current articles in the home page, and allows the admin to visualize and delete any, if needed.